lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 - Level Design Lobby

 #### YouTube & Twitch channels
 All hail YouTube, the place where people explain everything in a fun way!
-(Unless you end up in a rabbit hole of conspiracies…).
-Most of these resources talk about game design, some specifically focus on level design.
+(Unless you end up in a rabbit hole of conspiracy theories…).
+Most of the resources I watch talk about game design, AI in video games, and some specifically focus on level design.
+I also added channels of Game User Research Special Interst Group (GRUX SIG) because they often share their findings about players.

 - AI in Games (Tommy Thompson) https://www.youtube.com/c/AIGamesSeries
 - Game Maker’s Toolkit (Mark Brown) https://www.youtube.com/c/MarkBrownGMT